irenevanblerck/ImageClassifier/README.md

 - [ ] scikit-learn
 - [ ] tensorflow

-The code defines several default values that can be adjusted:
+The code defines several default values:

 - DIR_PATH_DEFAULT: The path to the directory containing the images
 - CLASS_NAME_DEFAULT: The name of the positive class